indiana-university/rivet-docs/content/components/getting-started/sass.md

 ## Color

-{{< code lang="scss" >}}$color-black--050: #fafafa;
+{{< code lang="scss" >}}// Black variants

+$color-black: #333333 !default;

+// NOTE: black is a bit of an outlier in that the base black color
+// does not correspond to one of the following black variants like the rest
+// of the colors that follow.
+We will update the colors to follow a totally
+// standard convention in the next major version of Rivet.

+$color-black--050: #fafafa;
 $color-black--100: #eeeeee;

-// NOTE: This black variant is an outlier.
-We don't include a "--150"
-// variant with the other colors, but this color has worked really well
-// for border colors on components like the header, etc.
-// We could revisit and see if it makes sense to remove and replace any
-// references moving forward.

-$color-black--150: #eaeaea;
 $color-black--200: #dddddd;
 $color-black--300: #cccccc;
 $color-black--400: #aaaaaa;